What Is Ecommerce Merchandising?

-Merchandising strategies are the practices that we can put in place in order to achieve these merchandising goals.
+Merchandising strategies are the practices that we can put in place in order to achieve these online merchandising goals.
 Choosing to take on certain strategies can break down the overall aim of merchandising, allowing us to focus on what we want to achieve, and how we want to achieve it.

 In order to implement strategies, it is important to decide which business goals your company is currently focussing on, and adjust the strategies accordingly.
 Having the right strategies is one of the most powerful tools available for capturing shopper attention and driving conversions.